 You are spoilt for choice for a beach day in and around Auckland.
 From the rugged west coach beaches to stunning beaches in the centre of the city, Auckland has you covered!

-Mission Bay is Auckland’s most popular beach during the summer.
-It’s a good place to have some ice cream or frozen yoghurt and go for a dip, or try your hand at kayaking or paddleboarding.
+Mission Bay is Auckland’s most popular beach during the summer months because it’s so close to the city!
+It’s a good place to have some ice cream or frozen yoghurt and go for a dip or try your hand at kayaking or paddleboarding.